elygeo/coseis/doc/sord.rst

 Machine specific job-control parameters may also be present in the ``cst/conf`` directory that supersede the defaults.

-I maybe be helpful to look through example applications in the ``cst/scripts`` directory, and return to this document for further description of the simulation parameters.
+It maybe be helpful to look through example applications in the ``cst/scripts`` directory, and return to this document for further description of the simulation parameters.